thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/exchange/Exchange.md

 The value of the protocol fee is determined according to nature of the exchange: primary or secondary market.
 The notion of primary market means that the seller of the NFT is also its `creator`.
 Note that the fees are applied only when a side of an exchange is an ERC20 and another side is a NFT (ERC721 or ERC1155).
-The fee is taken from the ERC20 side. the fees are sent to an address (called the `Fee Receiver`) defined when deploying the contract.
+The fee is taken from the ERC20 side.
+The fees are sent to an address (called the `Fee Receiver`) defined when deploying the contract.

 For instance, the primary market fee is set at 2% whereas the secondary market fee is set 5%.